Darian “Big Tigger” Morgan

 Darian “Big Tigger” Morgan has earned his place as one of the most distinctive broadcast personalities.
 Tigger’s dedication, business savvy, community involvement, and love for music are just a few reasons for his longevity and recognition as one of the most impactful media talents.

-Currently, the host of a show that bears his name, “The Morning Culture with Big Tigger” on V-103 (WVEE-FM) in Atlanta, Tigger connects with millions of loyal fans Monday through Friday from 6-10 a.m.
+Currently, the host of a show that bears his name, “The Big Tigger Morning Show” on V-103 (WVEE-FM) in Atlanta, Tigger connects with millions of loyal fans Monday through Friday from 6-10 a.m.
 Listeners that “Tune In And Turn Up”, get a daily dose of the hottest music, the latest entertainment news, and an inside look behind the music.

 Tigger offers a different viewpoint because his reputation affords him the trust of and access to some world’s biggest entertainers.

 While many people may know Tigger as the face of the longest-running, nationally televised hip-hop show, BET’s “Rap City: Tha Bassment” and the hit show “106 & Park”, It’s his stellar reputation and hard work has led to numerous opportunities, accompanying successes across media platforms and an ever-growing fan base.

 In 2003, He created and launched “Live in the Den with Big Tigger”, a three-hour, syndicated show that aired for more than 10 years in 67 markets and 3 countries until ending in 2013.
 He saw similar success with “Direct Access with Big Tigger”, a weekly TV show which earned him an Emmy in 2013.